 You can confirm our registration on the FCA's website Registered Cryptoasset Firms (fca.org.uk)

-Digivault's Secure by Design mantra is cemented by internationally recognised standards and accreditatio.
-Digivault is Cyber Essential Plus accredited and undergoing ISO27001 Information Security Management assessment.
+Digivault's Secure by Design mantra is cemented by internationally recognised standards and accreditation.
+Digivault is Cyber Essential Plus accredited and ISO27001 certified.